When I first started working in the tech industry, I'll admit that it took me a while to figure out the answer to this top-of-mind question:

-"SaaS" stands for "software as a service."
-It refers to cloud-based software that is hosted online by a company and is available for purchase on a subscription basis and is delivered via the internet.
+SaaS, or software as a service, refers to cloud-based software that is hosted online by a company, is available for purchase on a subscription basis, and is delivered to buyers via the internet.

 What does SaaS do?

-SaaS products are among the most commonly-used cloud computing services used by companies to build and grow their businesses.
-SaaS is easy to use and manage, and it's highly scalable, as it doesn't need to be downloaded and installed on individual devices in order to deploy it to an entire team or company.
-This is particularly helpful for distributed global teams of people who don't work in close physical proximity.
+SaaS products are among the most popular cloud computing services used by companies to build and grow businesses.
+SaaS is easy to use and manage, and it's highly scalable, as it doesn't need to be downloaded and installed on individual devices to deploy it to an entire team or company.
+This is particularly helpful for distributed global teams who don't work in close proximity.

 What's the Difference?